Sean Spicer

-During his tenure as White House press secretary, Spicer made a number of public statements that were controversial and false, and he developed a contentious relationship with the White House press corps.
+During his tenure as White House press secretary, Spicer made a number of public statements that were controversial and false and developed a contentious relationship with the White House press corps.
 The first such instance occurred on January 21, 2017, the day following Trump's inauguration.
 Spicer repeated the claim that crowds at Trump's inauguration ceremony were the largest ever at such an event and that the press had deliberately underestimated the number of spectators.
 After this statement was widely criticized, Trump aide Kellyanne Conway said that Spicer had presented what she called "alternative facts" regarding the inauguration's attendance numbers.

 Spicer resigned as White House Press Secretary on July 21, 2017, although he remained at the White House in an unspecified capacity until August 31.
-Since leaving the White House, Spicer has published the memoir The Briefing: Politics, the Press, and the President, appeared as a contestant on season 28 of Dancing with the Stars, and started hosting a political talk show on Newsmax TV.
+Since leaving the White House, Spicer has published the memoir The Briefing: Politics, the Press, and the President, appeared as a contestant on season 28 of Dancing with the Stars, and hosted a political talk show on Newsmax TV.

 Early life

 Spicer is the son of Kathryn (née Grossman) and Michael William Spicer (1944–2016).
 The Spicers were living in Port Washington when Sean was born at North Shore Hospital in Manhasset, New York.
 Spicer grew up in the East Bay area of Rhode Island.
-His father was an insurance agent and his mother is the department manager in the East Asian studies department at Brown University.
+His father was an insurance agent and his mother was the department manager (a non-faculty position) in the East Asian studies department at Brown University.

 Spicer is of partial Irish descent, and was raised Catholic.
-From 1985 to 1989, Spicer attended Portsmouth Abbey School, a Catholic boarding school in Rhode Island.
+From 1985 to 1989, he attended Portsmouth Abbey School, a Catholic boarding school in Rhode Island.
 While in high school, he volunteered for local political campaigns in Rhode Island and continued those activities while at college.

-He attended Connecticut College from 1989 to 1993 and graduated with a Bachelor of Arts degree in government.
+Spicer attended Connecticut College from 1989 to 1993 and graduated with a Bachelor of Arts degree in government.
 In college he was a student senator.
-In April 1993, an article in the student paper, The College Voice, referred to Spicer as "Sean Sphincter"; Spicer submitted an angry complaint to the paper and followed up by pushing for college judicial action against the paper, for which he received further ribbing from the campus satirical publication Blats.
+In April 1993, an article in the student paper, The College Voice, referred to Spicer as "Sean Sphincter"; Spicer submitted a complaint to the paper and followed up by pushing for legal action against the paper, for which he was satirized by the campus satirical publication Blats.
 The incident was later cited as a precursor of his contentious relationship with the media.

-In 2012, he earned a master's degree in national security and strategic studies from the Naval War College in Newport, Rhode Island.
+In 2012, he acquired a master's degree in national security and strategic studies from the Naval War College in Newport, Rhode Island.

 Early career

 After graduating from college in 1993, Spicer worked on a number of political campaigns.
 In the late 1990s, he worked for representatives Mike Pappas (R-NJ), Frank LoBiondo (R-NJ), Mark Foley (R-FL), and Clay Shaw (R-FL).

-In 1999, Spicer joined the United States Navy Reserve as a public affairs officer; he currently holds the rank of Commander.
+In 1999, Spicer joined the United States Navy Reserve as a public affairs officer; he currently holds the rank of Captain.
 As of December 2016, he was assigned to the Joint Chiefs of Staff's naval reserve contingent in Washington, D.C., and in 2017 was a member of the Department of Defense Criminal Investigative Task Force.